itsmeipg/mpv-config/README.md

 # Theme

 This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.
 OSD text is removed as much as possible.
+(Currently, OSD text is 100% removed).

 Minimal but fancy is the goal.